Rebecca of Sunnybrook Farm: Synopsis

 Rebecca proves to be a good student, especially in English, and goes on to attend high school in Wareham.
-In the book's last section she has become a young lady with the same high spirit and a talent for writing.
-She applies for a teaching job in Augusta, but her mother has an accident and Rebecca must go home to look after her and the farm.
+Here she meets a new teacher, Miss Emily Maxwell, who becomes Rebecca's bosom friend and mentor.
+Adam is also a trustee at Wareham, and he funds an English composition competition at the school.
+Rebecca wins the top prize with Miss Emily's help, which she uses to help pay Sunnybrook's mortgage.
+Under Miss Emily's and Adam's guidance, Rebecca flourishes at school, becoming a young lady with the same high spirit and a talent for writing.
+She applies for a teaching job in Augusta upon graduation, but her mother has an accident and Rebecca must go home to look after her and the farm.
 While she's away, Miranda dies and leaves the Sawyer house and land to Rebecca.
-A railway company will buy Sunnybrook Farm for construction purposes, which will give the Randall family a sufficient living, and Miranda's will provides Rebecca enough money to become an independent woman who can help her siblings.
+A railway company will buy Sunnybrook Farm for construction purposes, which will give the Randall family sufficient to live on, while Miranda's will provides Rebecca enough money to become an independent woman who can help her siblings.
 The novel ends with her exclaiming, "God bless Aunt Miranda!
 God bless the brick house that was!
 God bless the brick house that is to be!"

 Adaptations

 Play

 Rebecca of Sunnybrook Farm was dramatized for the theater in 1909.
 Wiggin co-wrote the play with Charlotte Thompson.
 It was produced for Broadway by Klaw & Erlanger in 1909.
 Before opening on Broadway, it toured Boston and New England where it was warmly received.